MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

    >**Note**: You will restore this file from the Azure virtual machine-level snapshot-based backup later in this task.

-1. Within the Remote Desktop session to the **az104-10-vm0** Azure virtual machine, start an Edge web browser, browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.
+1. Within the Remote Desktop session to the **az104-10-vm0** Azure virtual machine,  select the Windows Start button, search and open **Microsoft Edge**  browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.

 1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>